1919 Australian federal election: Returned soldiers

 Both parties were keen to secure the votes of returned soldiers, and Hughes in particular cultivated them as a new political base.
 (Note: Earlier in his career he had drawn much of his support from trade unionists, but this diminished when the ALP split over conscription and he was forced out of the labour movement.)
-In 1919, there were about 270,000 returned soldiers out of a total enrolment of 2.85 million; they were viewed as a "vital political constituency".
+In 1919, there were about 270,000 returned soldiers out of a total enrolment of 2.85 million; they and their family members were viewed as a "vital political constituency".
 While Hughes was already popular with the armed forces, he sought an explicit endorsement from the main lobby group for returned soldiers, the Returned Sailors and Soldiers Imperial League of Australia (RSSILA).
 Its newly elected president was Gilbert Dyett, a 28-year-old junior officer who was protective of the organisation's independence and political neutrality.
 In the lead-up to the election Hughes had five separate meetings with Dyett and other officials.
 He was willing to make concessions on repatriation policy and other related issues, but repeatedly stressed that the RSSILA's agenda could only be enacted if the Nationalists won, for which a formal endorsement was necessary.
 Dyett was unwilling to compromise his neutrality, and consequently the RSSILA "gained almost every concession they sought, yet maintained their independence by holding out to Hughes the prospect of returned soldier support while never granting it".